thomaslaurenson/trophyroom/hackthebox/machines/beep/README.md

 10000/tcp open  http       MiniServ 1.570 (Webmin httpd)
 ```

-Check the full nmap output in `logs` if you are interested.
+Check the full nmap output in the `logs` folder if you are interested.

 ## 80: Recon + Gobuster